Cortex Thread System¶

 running → cancelled (user cancelled via !cancel or button)

-running → aborted (agent self-aborted via [ABORT] marker in artifact)
+running → aborted (agent self-aborted via the thread_abort tool)

 running → waiting (waiting for user input — Phase 6 buffering)